jgaffuri/OriMap/docs/howtoactlidar/README.md

 ## Setup the program

-The program parameter are defined in the *workspace/karttapullautin_standalone/pullauta.ini* file.
+The program parameters are defined in the *workspace/karttapullautin_standalone/pullauta.ini* file.
-- Open the file and find the place with:
+- Edit the *pullauta.ini* file and find the place with:

 ```
 \# batch process mode, process all laz ans las files of this directory